GatherPress/gatherpress/docs/user/4-gatherpress-topics.md

 # 4. GatherPress topics

-Topics are used by GatherPress to categorise your events as a standard taxonomy feature.
+Topics are used by GatherPress to categorize your events as a standard taxonomy feature.

 You can create topics under `Events > Topics` and these can then be selected for your events.